demkantor/Chien-Task-Master/README.md

 # Task list with python

-currently this is working with sqlite, goal is to move the DB to postgres
+currently this is working with sqlite for app.py and postgres for postgres.py

 ## setup for debian based linux
     -sudo apt-get update